ptomulik/puppet-bsdportconfig/README.md

 The **bsdportconfig** module helps to configure BSD ports.

-Installation and de-installation of FreeBSD ports is handled quite well by `package` resource provided by core **puppet**.
-However, it provides no way to set configuration options for ports (no `"make config"` stage), and all installs packages with their default configurations (or with manually pre-set options).
+Installation and de-installation of FreeBSD ports is handled quite well by `package` resource from **puppet**'s core.
+However, it has no way to set configuration options for ports (no `make config` stage), and installs packages with their default options (or with manually pre-set options).

 This module tries to fill this gap.
 It helps to ensure, that certain configuration options are set (or unset) for certain ports.
 You may chain the